3.5" TFT 320 x 480 + Touchscreen Breakout Board with MicroSD Socket (HXD8357D)

 SanDiskSanDisk MicroSD Card (Class 10 A1)

-Add some jazz & pizazz to your project with a color touchscreen LCD.
-This TFT display is big (3.5" diagonal) bright (6 white-LED backlight) and colorful!
-480x320 pixels with individual RGB pixel control, this has way more resolution than a black and white 128x64 display, and double our 2.8" TFT.
+Add some jazz & pizazz to your project with a colour touchscreen LCD.
+This TFT display is big (3.5" diagonal) bright (6 white-LED backlights) and colourful!
+480 x 320 pixels with individual RGB pixel control, this has way more resolution than a black and white 128 x 64 display, and double our 2.8" TFT.
 As a bonus, this display has a resistive touchscreen attached to it already, so you can detect finger presses anywhere on the screen.

-This display has a controller built into it with RAM buffering, so that almost no work is done by the microcontroller.
+This display has a controller built into it with RAM buffering so that almost no work is done by the microcontroller.
 The display can be used in two modes: 8-bit or SPI.
 For 8-bit mode, you'll need 8 digital data lines and 4 or 5 digital control lines to read and write to the display (12 lines total).
 SPI mode requires only 5 pins total (SPI data in, data out, clock, select, and d/c) but is slower than 8-bit mode.
-In addition, 4 pins are required for the touch screen (2 digital, 2 analog) or you can purchase and use our resistive touchscreen controller (not included) to use I2C or SPI.
+In addition, 4 pins are required for the touch screen (2 digital, 2 analogue)

 Of course, we wouldn't just leave you with a datasheet and a "good luck!".
-Check out our detailed tutorial for wiring, test and example code!
-For 8-bit interface fans we've written a full open source graphics library that can draw pixels, lines, rectangles, circles, text, and more.
-For SPI users, we have a library as well, its separate from the 8-bit library since both versions are heavily optimized.
+Check out our detailed tutorial for wiring, testing and example code!
+For 8-bit interface fans, we've written a full open-source graphics library that can draw pixels, lines, rectangles, circles, text, and more.
+For SPI users, we have a library as well, it's separate from the 8-bit library since both versions are heavily optimized.
 We also have a touch screen library that detects x, y and z (pressure) and example code to demonstrate all of it.

 • 3.5" diagonal LCD TFT display